 For decades, Clayoquot Sound has been on the international stage.
 Conflict over the use of our natural resources created divisions that continue to heal.
 Confronted with declining natural resource stocks, but a continued need to make a living from forestry and fishing activities, local community members started seeking better and alternative ways of doing things.

-In the 1990s, a small but passionate group of individuals began considering the UNESCO Biosphere Reserve model.
+In the 1990s, a small but passionate group of individuals began considering the UNESCO Biosphere Region model.

-Biosphere Reserves have legally protected core areas (long-term protection to landscapes and ecosystems), buffer zones (resource extraction can take place, as long as it does not undermine the objectives of the core areas), and transition zones or zones of cooperation (people work together to use the area’s resources in a sustainable manner).
-At their core, Biosphere Reserves seek sustainable ways to work with our natural environments.
+UNESCO Biosphere Regions have legally protected core areas (long-term protection to landscapes and ecosystems), buffer zones (resource extraction can take place, as long as it does not undermine the objectives of the core areas), and transition zones or zones of cooperation (people work together to use the area’s resources in a sustainable manner).
+At their core, Biosphere Regions seek sustainable ways to work with our natural environments.

-In January 2000, with the support of local First Nations, communities, and the federal and provincial governments, Clayoquot Sound was designated as the Clayoquot Sound UNESCO Biosphere Reserve (CSUBR).
-The CSUBR is a member of the international network of UNESCO World Biosphere Reserves.
+In January 2000, with the support of local First Nations, communities, and the federal and provincial governments, Clayoquot Sound was designated as the Clayoquot Sound UNESCO Biosphere Region (CSUBR).
+The CSUBR is a member of the international network of UNESCO World Biosphere Regions.
 The CSUBR designation acknowledges aboriginal title and rights, and does not prejudice ongoing treaty negotiations.

-A detailed timeline of the steps that led to the creation of the Clayoquot Sound UNESCO Biosphere Reserve can be found here.
+A detailed timeline of the steps that led to the creation of the Clayoquot Sound UNESCO Biosphere Region can be found here.

-In January 2000, Clayoquot Sound was designated for inclusion in the World Network of Biosphere Reserves.
+In January 2000, Clayoquot Sound was designated for inclusion in the World Network of Biosphere Region.

-This is the first periodic review done for the Clayoquot Sound UNESCO Biosphere Reserve.
-Reviews are done every 10 years on every Biosphere Reserve in Canada.
+This is the first periodic review done for the Clayoquot Sound UNESCO Biosphere Region.
+Reviews are done every 10 years on every Biosphere Region in Canada.
 Check out more information on periodic reviews here.